 Where it becomes interesting as an alternative savings account is that you can earn interest even for staking stablecoins, which are digital assets that are tied to traditional fiat currencies (like the dollar) and are designed to minimize price volatility.
 Popular examples are the USDC and GUSD.

 Unlike traditional savings accounts, there are definite caveats that you should consider before investing in stablecoins.

 - Insurance.
-Your account is not insured by the FDIC, SIPC or any other governmental program.
-It’s inherently more risky, and you should know and understand these risks before putting any money into an account.
+Your account is not insured by the FDIC, SIPC, or any other governmental program.
+It’s inherently riskier, and you should know and understand these risks before putting any money into an account.

 - Compound Interest.
 Compounding is treated differently on each platform.
 Most compound daily and pay rewards weekly, but others don’t compound at all.

 - Transaction Costs.
 Transferring crypto, whether between platforms or assets, will incur fees – similar to ATM or ACH fees.
 These will vary with each asset and with each platform, and even with the time of day (similar to how Uber rides cost more during peak times).
 Understanding these is part of doing your homework.

 What Do Other Banks Offer?